 Quicket charges a commission for campaigns equal to 4.9% excluding VAT of the total contributions collected in respect of a campaign, regardless of whether or not a campaign achieves the target contribution amount.
 Campaign organisers can choose whether the commission is paid by the campaign organiser or paid for by contributors as a surcharge to the donation amount.
 Campaign donors pay a small booking fee over and above their contribution amount which varies depending on the currency.

 This fee covers the cost of the facilitation services we provide, including the administration and tracking of campaigns as well as banking and payment gateway fees.
 When organizing a campaign, campaign organisers may choose to run their campaign indefinitely or to set a deadline.
-In either case, organisers are paid out weekly for campaign contributions collected less any applicable fees, and again once the campaign is ended.
+In either case, beneficiaries are paid out weekly for campaign contributions collected less any applicable fees, and again once the campaign is ended.

 Warranties, Obligations and Acknowledgments